ID card - USFWS

 New Zealand mudsnails mostly feed at night on algae, sediment, plant and animal detritus – all of which would otherwise be consumed by native snails and insects.

-Not native to the United States, New Zealand mudsnails were spotted initially in this country in 1987 in Idaho's Snake River.
-The species is now widespread throughout the West, including in Yellowstone National Park, American River in California and parts of Lake Powell in Arizona.
+Not native to the United States, New Zealand mudsnails were initially detected in 1987 on Idaho's Snake River.
+The species is now found in many locations throughout the West, including in Yellowstone National Park, American River in California and parts of Lake Powell in Arizona.
 New Zealand mudsnails also have spread east to the Great Lakes and the St. Lawrence River.
+Although fairly widespread geographically, infestations are generally limited to relatively small areas and prevention of further spread is a primary management priority.

 Boaters, kayakers, anglers and anyone who recreates or works in Washington's waters should take measures to help prevent the spread of New Zealand mudsnails.